MisterXY89/parkhausAPI/README.md

 All necessary info will be explained in this README.
 For further info about each class, have a look in the documented source files.

+**WORK IN PROGRESS**: so there might still be a few errors, please report them if you finde some :D

 ## Install
  - clone and run `pip install .` in the root folder
  - **Coming soon:** `pip install parkhausAPI`, pip package